Turn opinion into knowledge

 About the Hypercritic Method

-Each item in the Hypercritic Collection becomes a record and receives a series of switches that describe the type of experience it generates.
+Each item in the Hypercritic Collection becomes a record and in turn receives a series of switches that describe the type of reaction, feeling, and experience it generates.
 Easy or hard?
 Fast or slow?
 Big or little?
 Clean or Dirty?
 Whatever interpretation the readers give to these eight switches, playing with this compass will point them in the right direction.

 The core of each record is the Hypergraph®, a visual representation of its anatomy.
 It is designed to remove as much bias and subjectivity as possible.
 With a set of universally comprehensible parameters, it filters subjective judgment.
 An international panel of experts measures each parameter on a scale of 1-5 and creates a shared visual representation based on quantitative data.
 The resulting image becomes the infographic portrait of that specific oeuvre or experience.
-It clearly shows its peculiarity and allows readers to judge if it fits them or not in a few seconds.
+It clearly shows the individual specifics of each record, and in a few seconds allows a reader to judge if it fits them.